 Manhole inspection was performed on all accessible manholes within the designated study area.
-Approximately 115 structures consisting of mainline cleanouts and manholes are within the study area.
+Approximately 123 structures consisting of mainline cleanouts and manholes are within the study area.
 The following inspections were performed:

-- 1. The casting/cone condition and manhole cover were evaluated for such items as vented covers that are in low ponding areas since casting/cone connection and covers are possible sources of inflow. - Manhole walls were checked for integrity and signs of root intrusion, deterioration of mortar joints, loose or missing bricks, signs of surcharge, etc.
+1. The casting/cone condition and manhole cover were evaluated for such items as vented covers that are in low ponding areas since casting/cone connection and covers are possible sources of inflow.